 It is fitting that the learner is on our logo in the form of a Waterlily.
 It reminds us that if we are not there the learner may falter, but without the learner, we are not supporting anything of value.

-Diploma of Hospitality Management reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of industry to coordinate hospitality operations.
+This qualification reflects the role of skilled operators who use a range of well-developed hospitality skills.
+They use discretion and judgement and have a sound knowledge of industry operations.

 © 2024 coursetakers.com All Rights Reserved.
 Terms and Conditions of use | Privacy Policy